Unfolding Story – Early Years at Bottom, Most Recent at the Top

 Twin Anchors Manufacturing (2004) Ltd. (TA) was chosen as the builder.

-The Society provided a deposit to TA in January to reserve a Building Spot within their schedule of construction projects for June or July, this summer of 2022.
+The Society gave a deposit to TA in January to reserve a Building Spot within their schedule of construction projects for summer/fall of 2022.

 In 2021 – Stage #4 – Seeking Construction Funding?
 Site?